sjbylo/container-workshop/09-cicd-getting-started/README.md

 **That's the end of the lab**

 If you are interested to try something else, take a look at the below tutorial.
-Add a final stage, after the "Test" stage, which scales the app pods to 3.
+Add a final stage, after the "Test" stage, which scales the application pods to 3.
 You can edit the Jenkinsfile directly in the web console.
 Don't forget to make a backup (cut and paste into a file) of the Jenkinsfile before making any changes!

 See the _Jenkins Pipeline Tutorial_ for more information: